henriquemello/grpc_todo_list/README.md

 # **TODO App using gRPC**
-## Frontend and Backend built with flutter 💙
+## A simple way how to synchronize TODO Lists between devices using gRPC communication.
+Frontend and Backend built with flutter & dart 💙
 * flutter v3.10 and dart 3
 ---